-The Digital Transformation is transforming much more than the way of doing business.
-Is transforming the perception of values, it has societal implications.
-It is a transformation into a life in the metaverse, a Digital Reality where people no longer perceive a separation between the physical and the cyberspace and where business, companies, needs to reach a market that is both in the cyber and in the physical space.

-Advances in AR and VR, that will change the rules of the game once effective interfaces will become available (seamless and affordable), will further blur the separation of physical and cyber on the one hand and on the other hand will make possible to live in both at the same time.
+The Digital Transformation is transforming much more than just the way of doing business.
+It is transforming the perception of values, and it has societal implications.
+It is a transformation into a life in the metaverse, a Digital Reality where people no longer perceive a separation between the physical and the digital cyberspace, and where businesses and companies needs to reach a market that is both in the cyber and in the physical space.
+Advances in AR and VR will change the rules of the game once effective interfaces become available (seamless and affordable), and on one-hand can further blur the separation of the physical and cyber, while on the other hand making it possible to live in both at the same time.

-As shown in the graphic, both companies and customers/users will operate in the meta verse, a space where the boundaries between the atoms and the bits are fuzzy.
-DT and PDT will bridge these two spaces.
-In addition DTs and (p)PDT (partial PDT) will become products on themselves.
-Tools will be available to let people buy DT and (p)PDT creating their own PDT, a real alter ego in the cyberspace able to interact on their behalf with physical entities, people included, in the physical space.
+As shown in figure 21 above, both companies and customers/users will operate in the metaverse, a space where the boundaries between the atoms and the bits are fuzzy.
+DTs and PDTs will bridge these two spaces.
+In addition, DTs and (p)PDTs (partial PDTs) will become products in themselves.
+Tools will be available to let people buy a DT and (p)PDT, and create their own PDT, a real alter ego in the cyberspace able to interact on their behalf with physical entities, people included, in the physical space.